manikandan-ravikiran/HCI_Notes/Test 2/Notes/Lesson 19 (3.6) - Evaluation.md

    - Alternatively - MWW test, Kruskal-Wallis test

 ## Special Test
-- Three hypothesis - Do pairwise - Repeated testing - False positive - Falsely reject null and agree alternative hypothesis.
+- Three independent varible (hypothesis) - Do pairwise - Repeated testing - False positive - Falsely reject null and agree alternative hypothesis.
 - Fishers exact and G-test
 	- Where is the difference?
 - ANOVA and Kruskal Wallis (Interval and Ratio)